sam2945/OSG_LW/README.md

 - **The Mouseover feature is known to be able to run once but on a second run R studio crashes necessitating a restart**

 ## To start ##
 Download and unzip the shiny file.
 Then open RStudio and navigate to the folder where the unzipped files are located.
-Open each script, run and save them and ignore the warnigns about colour.
-Finally launch the shiny app.
+Open each script, install all the packages line by line and call the packages first.
+Then run the Global and UI scripts then the Server (ignore the error about *object 'output' not found* and save them.
+Finally launch the shiny app and ignore the warnigns about colour.